DangerCove/dangercove.com/_posts/2020-03-16-working-from-home-with-timeless.md

 In either case, I’ve made an app called [Timeless](/timeless) that will make the experience even more comfortable – or bearable if you prefer the office.

-Working from home comes with unique challenges, among which distraction and procrastination.
+Working remotely comes with unique challenges, among which distraction and procrastination.
 For me personally, the clock plays an important part in this.

 Tell me if these sound familiar:
 * **10.00**  _“Only 10 am??
 It feels like I’ve been doing nothing.”_